canadiancode/personal-website/readMe.md

 Todo's:

-Tools used:
--> A underground railroad with a bunch of logos moving from the left side to the right side Add a "tools used" section before going over past projects:
-HTML, CSS, JavaScript, Vue, Node.js, Heroku, Figma
+hero section:
+-> add a post on the right hand side with the link to my github and linkedin -> add the button to contact me (and it scrolls to the bottom of the page)

 Portfolio:
--> second section will be about previous porojects
+-> second section will be about previous projects
     -> rotation of front end and back end projects with a SVG animation appearing on either visibility or on scroll (will see how it looks on mobile)
 -> Project list in order:
 Learn2Earn website & data dashboard
 Twitter bot
 Vedder Mountain Mechanical website
 Trading automation Bybit & Bitget